ka9q/ka9q-radio/docs/KA9Q-AGC.md

 and linearity (i.e., susceptibility to intermodulation distortion).
 The vendor-supplied library for the Airspy R2 comes with separate gain tables optimized for either sensitivity or linearity, but most other SDR front ends do not.
-These tables probably need to be changed with an external preamp.
+These tables probably need modification with an external preamp.

 The analog gains are passed in the metadata stream to the *radiod* module where the signal is digitally attenuated by an equal amount to